Review by Frank Plowright

 Work of that quality and thoughtfulness required more time to produce than the regular thirty day publication deadline, which also included a quarterly giant-sized issue.
 Fill-ins are plentiful and largely mediocre, but Gulacy can render credible a ridiculous character like Razor-Fist, who’s amputated his hands and forearms to replace them with sword blades.

-The material stops just short of Moench and Gulacy’s finest collaborations, but towards the end of the book there’s much to admire.
+The material stops short of Moench and Gulacy’s finest collaborations, but towards the end there’s much to admire.
 Moench successfully infused the best aspects of spy thrillers with the kung-fu action, and added to the cast, with agents Clive Reston and the alluring Leiko Wu, also very capable.

 A playful quality would later disappear.
 There’s a teaming of Shang-Chi with a never named person bearing an uncanny resemblance to Carradine, a character based on Groucho Marx, and Reston constantly hints at (never named) ancestry of James Bond and Sherlock Holmes.
 The missions Moench constructs become ever more fantastical, culminating in an entirely artificial funfair style island complete with a large eyed robot servant, housing a Bond style criminal mastermind.
 That’s very satisfying over four parts and the pointer to what would come.

 While there are elements of their time, Master of Kung-Fu hasn’t dated as much as other 1970s Marvel product because narrative captions were established from the start in preference to thought balloons.
 The series highlights begin with the next volume.
 The Epic Collection Weapon of the Soul presents this content in paperback finishing just before the James Bond pastiche.